divcraft/divcraft/README.md

 - https://github.com/divcraft/calineczka

 These websites have been created to show my ability to implement visual side of projects.
-They contain no big logic but instead you can focus your attention on styles I've created here.
+They contain no big logic but instead you can focus on styles I've created here.

 ## Technologies that I use